Acculink

 Consider the capacity math for a typical small firm with 10–15 domestic professionals.
 Adding 3–5 offshore team members through Acculink CPA effectively increases your firm’s total capacity by 20–35% while reducing your average cost per professional by 30–40%.
 Those offshore professionals handle the preparation and compliance work that currently consumes your domestic team’s time — tax return preparation, bookkeeping, financial statement drafting, audit workpaper preparation — freeing your licensed CPAs and experienced managers to focus on review, advisory, and client relationships.

 The onboarding timeline comparison is dramatic.
-Acculink CPA provides pre-vetted professionals with documented qualifications and relevant experience, available to start within 5–7 days of engagement.
+Acculink CPA provides pre-vetted professionals with documented qualifications and relevant experience.
+They are available to start within 5–7 days of engagement.
 Full onboarding typically completes in 2–3 weeks.
-Compare that to the 3–6 months required for a domestic accounting hire when you factor in job posting, resume screening, interviews, offer negotiation, notice period, and onboarding ramp-up.
+Compare that to the 3–6 months required for a domestic accounting hire.
+Factor in job posting, resume screening, interviews, offer negotiation, notice period, and onboarding ramp-up.

 The CPA exam changes have made a challenging talent situation measurably worse.
 Waiting for the pipeline to recover is not a viable business strategy.
-Building your firm’s capacity through offshore staffing is both an immediate solution and a long-term competitive advantage that insulates your practice from domestic talent volatility, ty regardless of what happens with exam reform timelines.
+Building your firm’s capacity through offshore staffing is both an immediate solution and a long-term competitive advantage.
+It insulates your practice from domestic talent volatility, regardless of what happens with exam reform timelines.

 Explore the approach that 80+ CPA firms across the United States have already adopted.
 See our existing blog on hiring offshore tax preparers for a detailed walkthrough of the hiring process, or review our compliance advisory guide to understand how IRS §7216 compliance works with offshore teams.